Attention-Based Sampler for Diffusion Language Models: Introduction

-In this work, we study the decoding order selection problem from a theoretical perspective.
-We formulate decoding order selection as an optimization problem that minimizes the gap between a practical permutation-based factorization likelihood and a permutation-independent likelihood (where each token is predicted conditioned on all other tokens in the target sequence).
-Our main theoretical result shows that this gap is directly related to token attention scores.
-Specifically, we demonstrate that decoding tokens in descending order of their attention matrix column sums approximately minimizes the upper bound of the log-likelihood gap.
-This result suggests that attention-based ordering is an optimal decoding strategy, providing a formal bridge between the structural properties of self-attention and the log-likelihood maximization problem.
+In this work, we study the sampling order selection problem from a theoretical perspective.
+We formulate sampling order selection as an optimization problem that minimizes the gap between a practical permutation-based factorization likelihood and an ideal permutation-independent likelihood (where each token is predicted conditioned on all other tokens in the target sequence).
+Our main theoretical result shows that this gap is directly related to the token attention scores.
+However, such a direct optimization is computationally intractable.
+To alleviate this problem, we propose an optimal approximation to make the objective computationally tractable and theoretically demonstrate that sampling tokens in descending order of their attention matrix column sums can minimize the tractable objective.
+This provides a formal bridge between the structural properties of self-attention and the log-likelihood maximization problem.

-We instantiate this theoretical insight into a novel, training-free decoding algorithm, termed \dllma\ ({a}ttention-based decoding).
+We instantiate this theoretical insight into a novel, training-free sampling algorithm called \dllma\ ({a}ttention-based sampling).
 Unlike existing methods that focus on the output probability space, \dllma\ utilizes the attention matrix of the transformer model to dynamically determine the most informative tokens to decode at each step.
-To ensure scalability and compatibility with state-of-the-art self-attention kernels~\cite{dao2022flashattention}, we further introduce a block attention approximation that eliminates the need for full matrix computation.
-Additionally, we also propose dynamic attention thresholding, an adaptive mechanism that regulates decoding parallelism based on sequence-wide dependencies, leading to higher parallelism.
+Additionally, we also propose dynamic attention thresholding, an adaptive mechanism that regulates sampling parallelism based on sequence-wide dependencies, leading to higher parallelism.